 H&Q Life Sciences Investors Pays Stock Distribution

-BOSTON--(BUSINESS WIRE)-- On September 28, 2012, H&Q Life Sciences Investors paid a quarterly stock distribution of $0.30 per share.
-It is estimated that this distribution is derived from short-term capital gains.
+BOSTON--(BUSINESS WIRE)-- On March 28, 2013, H&Q Life Sciences Investors paid a quarterly stock distribution of $0.30 per share.
+It is estimated that this distribution is derived from long-term capital gains.
 The composition of this and subsequent distributions may vary from quarter to quarter because it may be materially impacted by future realized gains and losses on securities.
-The aggregate of the net unrealized appreciation of portfolio securities and net realized gains on the sale of securities is $53,726,465, of which $21,831,645 represents net unrealized appreciation of portfolio securities.
+The aggregate of the net unrealized appreciation of portfolio securities and net realized loss on the sale of securities is $55,078,658, of which $52,121,442 represents net unrealized appreciation of portfolio securities.

 H&Q Life Sciences Investors (NYS: HQL) is a closed-end fund that invests in public and private companies in the life sciences industry.
 Tekla Capital Management LLC, based in Boston, serves as Investment Adviser to the Fund.
 Shares of the Fund can be purchased on the New York Stock Exchange through any securities broker.

 For additional information, please visit www.teklacap.com or call (617) 772-8500.